mrspeaker/Omega500/README.md

 # Ω500: JS Game Library

-Ω500 is a simple framework for me to make 2D canvas-based games.
-It focuses on providing an architecturally simple set of tools for creating games in an old-school, straightforward way - primarily for game jams and rapid prototyping.
+Ω500 is a simple framework for making canvas-based games.
+It focuses on providing an architecturally simple set of tools for creating games in an old-school, straightforward way: primarily for game jams and rapid prototyping.
 Check out the online examples: http://mrspeaker.github.io/Omega500/.

 ![Platform example](http://www.mrspeaker.net/images/omegaPlat.png)